01 of 05

 Read related: Best Impressionist Art Collections and Museums in Paris

-An excursion to Giverny makes an ideal day trip from Paris, and whether you're a dedicated admirer of Monet or one of the newly initiated, exploring the house and peaceful gardens will give you an especially intimate sense of the place which inspired so... much of Monet's work.Continue to 2 of 5 below.
+An excursion to Giverny makes an ideal day trip from Paris.
+Whether you're a dedicated admirer of Monet or a newly initiated fan, exploring the house and peaceful gardens will give you an especially intimate sense of the place that inspired so much of Monet's work.Continue to 2 of 5 below.

 02 of 05